Together we deliver compassionate, safe care everyday.

 The team has also had created a 'bus stop' and 'train station' with seats where patients can sit to chat together; and they are in the process of shaping a park area too.

 These small initiatives have significantly improved the experience that these vulnerable patients have and are a good exmaple of how our staff are embracing caring together.

-In February, we successfully hosted the first annucal Health and Social Care Careers Open Evening for local secondary school students and their parents.
+In February, we successfully hosted the first annual Health and Social Care Careers Open Evening for local secondary school students and their parents.

 The event, held in partnership with Health Education England, Surrey and Borders and Surrey County Council, saw staff from across the Trust hosting career stalls to talk about their roles.
-They invited students to participate in 'have a go' clinical simulation activities and gave guided tours of the stimulation site, St Luke's and theatre areas.
+They invited students to participate in 'have a go' clinical simulation activities and gave guided tours of the simulation site, St Luke's and theatre areas.

 Our staff are always seeking out modern technologies, treatments and opportunities for medical advancement.
 We have an active research, development and innovation department here with many of our clinicians taking part in new studies and last year we recruited 1716 patients to these studies.
 We currently have 446 trials hosted at the Trust.

 Learning together, internally and with healthcare and academic partners, and sharing information with our community is an integral part of how we work in this organisation.

 We are passionate about continuously improving.
 In our emergency department staff recognised that many of the patients they were seeing in the department were frail and elderly.
 So, they worked with our specialist geriatric team to formulate a specific pathway for this group of vulnerable patients.
 This helps us to ensure that they are receiving the most appropriate treatment in the best place for them, often resulting in an earlier discharge from hospital than would previously have been possible.